Anyone can make policy.

 Oakland City Council passes our Worker Cooperative Resolution.

-Beginning in 2009, as a group of volunteers and students with practically no experience in legislative advocacy, we learned a powerful lesson: ANYONE can do this.
+Beginning in 2009, as a group of volunteers and students with limited experience in legislative advocacy, we learned a powerful lesson: EVERYONE can help make policy.

 It turns out that great power lies in NOT being a professional lobbyist, NOT being a lawyer, and NOT being a “usual suspect” at the capitol building.
 The two youngest members of our staff, neither of whom are lawyers, have had the greatest impact in our state capitol and city hall.
 Putting everyday people into policymaking is not only possible -- it’s powerful, and it’s the only true chance we have to reorient US politics and economics to the thriving of real people and communities.